epage/epage.github.io/blog/talks/2025-05-14-performance.md

 ???

-Whats worse is that when a Zig developer pointed outs its performance today is worse than Rust, It was Zig's roadmap and trust in their ability to deliver that made the difference.
+Richard clarified that it was Zig's roadmap and trust in their ability to deliver that made the difference.

-This is not unique to Roc.
+This frustration with build times is not unique to Roc.

 While our LoC for LoC performance might be on par with C++,
-- Non-C++ developers have higher expectations
+- Non-C++ developers have **higher expectations**
 - C++ developers don't rebuild the world.
-Are game developers regularly rebuilding Unreal from scratch?
+Are game developers regularly **rebuilding Unreal from scratch?**

 So how do we fix this?